OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/UsdInstanceGeometry.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Load the entire stage and use StageCache to share it among all UsdInstanceGeometry objects.<br>If this is false, load a stage masked to the prim path just for this UsdInstanceGeometry.<br>For large stages with thousands of unique assets, it is faster to enable the stage cache<br></p>
+        <p class="scene-class-attr-comment">Load the entire stage and use StageCache to share it among all UsdInstanceGeometry objects.<br>If this is false, load a stage masked to the prim path just for this UsdInstanceGeometry.<br>For large stages with thousands of unique assets, it is faster to enable the stage cache<br></p>

     </p>